 Whether the contaminant was dirt (such as from pulling weeds) or oil/grease (such as from working on a vehicle), the soap was always used and it always worked (either just with water or also with help from a nail brush).

-versions Goop: the original and "orange."
-The description of
+There are two versions Goop: the original and "orange."
+The description of the former is:

 It must be noted that all three products mentioned so far require washing with water either during or after use.